 Feed 1 to 1.5kg of this ration in a day.
 The milk feed is then reduced: young succulent grasses are ted in addition.
 The calf is finally weaned from milk when 12 to 14 weeks old.

-At every stage, water must be made available to calves every day.
+At every stage of cattle rearing, water must be made available to calves every day.

 (ii) Dehorning: This is the process of preventing the appearance of the horns.
 Dehorning is essential with dairy animals.
 Bull calves proposed for work should not be dehorned.
 This is to provide points of attachment for farm implements.

 Dehorning should be performed when a calf is a week old.

 This is done by cauterizing the horn bud by either rubbing with a caustic stick till near bleeding or by the use of cylindrical hot iron pressed for a second on the rim of horn bud.

 De-horning helps to reduce space occupied by animals and prevent injuries arising from fighting.

 (iii) Castration: This is preventing the development, or the entire ol the testicles.
 This is best done when a bull-calf is ten days old, a very sharp knife, crushers or rubber ring is used for lilts pin pose.
 The burdizzo bloodless castractor can be used safely at any age.
 Castration helps to prevent indiscriminate breeding and also makes animals fatten up faster.